hdarvesh/jpetstore-6/README.md

 ![mybatis-jpetstore](http://mybatis.github.io/images/mybatis-logo.png)

-JPetStore 6 is a full web application built on top of MyBatis 3, Spring 5 and Stripe.
+JPetStore 6 is a full web application built on top of MyBatis 3, Spring 5 and Stripes.

 Essentials
 ----------